vmic2002/MarioBrosGame/README.md

 This is an ongoing project from Feb 5th, 2023 - Now

+The desktop game is written entirely in Java and uses an open source graphics library from ACM.
+In order to play the game online, some HTML, CSS, and JS was required.
+Essentially, the Java game is played in headless mode on an Apache Tomcat Java container and communicates with the client(s) using websockets for real time data transfer.
+This means that the game is being played twice simultaneously, once at the client side and once at the server side.
+The client side handles the graphics and calls the server to deal with the game logic.

 ## How to play the game on your computer
 *might not work on windows*
 1. Open up your Terminal App.